Measles Deaths Disappeared Before the Vaccine

 The World Health organization website details that general health improvements like better nutrition and the availability of antibiotics to help treat complications have likely helped the decline in measles deaths.

 In general many diseases saw sharp declines around the early 20th century alongside improvements in quality of life, sanitation, and medicines.
-For example, the discovery of penicillin in 1928 and its development into an antibiotic treatment in 1939 would help treat a whole host of diseases, like syphilis, which effectively disappeared since the advent of penicillin.
+For example, the discovery of penicillin in 1928 and its development into an antibiotic treatment in 1939 would help treat a whole host of diseases, like syphilis, which effectively disappeared as a result.